helenoid/swissknife/docs/DEVELOPER_GUIDE.md

 # Developer Guide: Working with SwissKnife CI/CD

-This guide helps developers understand how to work effectively with the SwissKnife CI/CD system in day-to-day development workflows.
+This guide helps developers understand the development workflow, project structure, testing strategy, and CI/CD system for the SwissKnife project.

 ## Development Workflow